mrprofessor/rudra.dev/content/logs/my-keyboard-addiction.md

 ## Modern Boards {#modern-boards}

-After hanging out with Deskthority folks, I started disliking the modern keyboards.
-The modern keyboards felt boring, monotonus, and without a character.
+After spending time with the Deskthority community, I began to develop a distaste for modern keyboards.
+They felt dull, repetitive, and lacked character.
+The problem with vintage keyboards, though, is that they tend to be larger in size.
+Personally, I prefer smaller keyboards on my desk.
-The issue with vintage keyboards is that these are big keyboards.
-I, on the other hand like smaller ones on my desk.
-I couldn't get accustomed to large boards on my desk for a longer period.
-However, I had snagged a Model F62 from mechmarket a while back.
-It was perfect, with my favorite capacitive buckling spring switches, It became my daily driver very quickly.
+I find it challenging to use large boards for extended periods.

+However, I managed to acquire a Model F62 from mechmarket not too long ago.
+It turned out to be perfect for me, featuring my favorite capacitive buckling spring switches.
+It quickly became my daily driver, and it's been a great fit for my desk setup.

 ## The real problem {#the-real-problem}